yachielab/FRACTAL/README.md

 ## FRACTAL Code Ocean version

 FRACTAL is planned to become available at [Code Ocean](https://codeocean.com/) as well as at GitHub.
 This branch contains all the files provided as a CodeOcean capsule.

+Please note that **the deep distributed computing mode is disabled in this version** because Univa Grid Engine (UGE) is not supported by Code Ocean.
+The original code is avaialble at https://github.com/yachielab/FRACTAL.